syo093c/video_blip/README.md

-# VideoBLIP: A BLIP2 extension for video input
+# VideoBLIP: An Extension of the BLIP2 Model for Video Input

 This repository contains the source code for the VideoBLIP model.
 VideoBLIP is a variant of BLIP2, adapted to handle video inputs.
 In addition, we provide the DeepSpeed launch commands to facilitate multi-node learning.